alicht/intro-to-git-github-1121/README.md

 1. Inside of the `<your-name>s-game-of-gits` directory create a file called `sad-tale.md`.

-1. Opening the file with Atom copy in the following lines:
+1. Opening the file with Sublime/ Atom and copy in the following lines:

   ```bash
   House Stark of Winterfell is led by the just Eddard "Ned" Stark, Lord of